Carnap/Carnap-Documentation/doc/api.md

 #### GET `/instructors/:instructorIdent/documents`

-Retrieves a list of documents owned by the given instructor and their metadata.
+<details> <summary> Retrieves a list of documents owned by the given instructor
+and their metadata. </summary>

 Here are some example commands:

 *Python*